 White Tea Buying Guide

 The most delicate and least processed of teas, using only the first buds and leaves of the spring growing season.
 These hand picked teas are some of the most expensive teas in the world.
-We would highly recommend one of the Chinese Ying Zhen Teas and our favourite which is a Nepalese Silvertip Tea.
+We would highly recommend one of the Chinese Ying Zhen Teas and our favourite, which is a Nepalese Silvertip Tea.

 Where are White Teas Grown: Traditionally in China and in the Himalayan country of Nepal.

-What do White Teas Taste Like: White Teas have a light colour in cup with soft, fresh tastes and grassy sweet notes.
+What do White Teas Taste Like: White Teas have a light colour in a cup with soft, fresh tastes and grassy sweet notes.

 Rooibos Tea Buying Guide